• Skip to primary navigation

 While you are enjoying tea or time together you can ponder the history and traditions of Mother’s Day.

-The celebration of motherhood can be traced back to the Egyptians, but we will fast forward to more current history.
-History.com is an excellent website on the history of Mother’s Day for the Jeopardy fans in the crowd.
+The celebration of motherhood can be traced back to the Egyptians, but we will fast-forward to the present.
+History.com is an excellent website for Jeopardy fans in the crowd, with a history of Mother’s Day.

-Some countries, like France in 1918 with influence from American troops, simply imported the US secular traditions.
+Some countries, like France in 1918, influenced by American troops, simply imported US secular traditions.
 Others, including countries whose tradition stems from the English Mothering Day, maintain traditions quite different from those of the United States.
 Still, others have ignored or abandoned the more religious and commercial notions of Mother’s Day, choosing instead to focus on women’s issues and women’s rights by celebrating International Women’s Day.

 Religious Significance